fleetdm/fleet/handbook/business-operations/README.md

   - The watering hole (#oooh-, #random, #news, #help-).

 ### Contributor experience training
-During their first week at Fleet, new team members are asked to schedule a contributor experience training call with Mike McNeil.
-During this call, the new team member will share their screen, and People operations will:
+During their first week at Fleet, every new team member schedules a contributor experience training call with the acting Head of People (CEO).
+During this call, the new team member will share their screen, and the acting Head of People will:
 - make sure emails will get seen and responded to quickly.
 - make sure Slack messages will get seen and responded to quickly.
 - make sure you know where your issues are tracked, which kanban board you use, and what the columns mean.